Heat Waves and Exploding Sunroofs

 The majority of incidents appear to have resulted from impact with a pebble, piece of ice, or other road debris that was kicked up and hit the sunroof.
 However, it appears that impacts with foreign objects aren’t the only cause of exploding sunroofs.

 Tempered Glass, High Temperatures, and Manufacturing Snafus

 The glass used in sunroofs undergoes a tempering process, which adds strength to the glass by putting it in a state of stress.
-Generally this is a good thing, but there are a variety of ways for a tempered glass sunroof to become a ticking time-bomb, including a botched tempering process, flawed vehicle designs that put extra stress on the glass, or contaminants in the glass itself which can cause the glass to break during the temperature fluctuations of a hot day.
+Generally, this is a good thing, but there are a variety of ways for a tempered glass sunroof to become a ticking time-bomb, including a botched tempering process, flawed vehicle designs that put extra stress on the glass, or contaminants in the glass itself which can cause the glass to break during the temperature fluctuations of a hot day.

 Reduce Fluctuations – Reduce the Danger

-If you want to guarantee reduced stress on your sunroof, you need to reduce the amount of sudden temperature fluctuations on the glass itself.
-Using advanced window films on your sunroof will give you a many fold advantage.
+If you want to guarantee reduced stress on your sunroof, you need to reduce the number of sudden temperature fluctuations on the glass itself.
+Using advanced window films on your sunroof will give you a many-fold advantage.
 First off, it will reduce hard sunlight and glare inside your vehicle, even if you don’t choose a really dark shade.
 Next, it will reduce your energy consumption and increase your fuel economy because you won’t be running the AC or heater as much.
 Finally, by controlling the temperature fluctuations, you will remove the risk of an exploding sunroof caused by sudden climate changes.

 If you are in need, we are here to help guide you through things.
 Just give us a shout, we would love to hear from you.